djeada/Databases-Notes/notes/07_concurrency_control/02_deadlocks.md

 ### Deadlock vs. Livelock

-It's important to distinguish deadlocks from livelocks.

-- **Deadlock:** Transactions wait indefinitely, making no progress.
+Understanding the difference between deadlocks and livelocks is crucial for effectively managing transaction conflicts:

+- A **deadlock** occurs when transactions wait indefinitely for each other to release locks, resulting in no progress and requiring external intervention to resolve.
-- **Livelock:** Transactions continue to change state in response to each other but still make no progress.
+- In contrast, a **livelock** happens when transactions continuously change state in reaction to each other but fail to make any progress, often due to overly aggressive retry mechanisms or conflict resolution strategies.

-Livelocks require different handling, often involving adding delays or back-off strategies to allow transactions to proceed.
+- Addressing livelocks typically involves introducing **delays or back-off strategies**, allowing transactions to proceed by reducing contention.

 ### Additional Considerations

-- **Isolation Levels:** Choosing the appropriate transaction isolation level can impact locking behavior and deadlock likelihood.
+Beyond direct locking mechanisms, other factors play a role in preventing deadlocks and improving system efficiency:

+- Selecting the appropriate **transaction isolation level** directly impacts locking behavior, with higher isolation levels increasing the risk of deadlocks but ensuring better data consistency.
-- **Deadlock Detection Frequency:** Configuring how often the DBMS checks for deadlocks can balance performance with timely resolution.
+- Configuring the **deadlock detection frequency** in the database management system can strike a balance between performance overhead and the timely resolution of deadlock conditions.
-- **Application Design:** Writing applications that are mindful of resource access patterns helps reduce deadlock chances.
+- Thoughtful **application design**, such as adhering to consistent resource access patterns and minimizing resource contention, significantly reduces the likelihood of deadlocks occurring.
+- Implementing **transaction retries with exponential back-off** ensures that transient conflicts do not escalate into persistent livelocks or deadlocks.
+- Monitoring and analyzing **database performance metrics** provides insights into contention hotspots and informs adjustments to locking strategies and system configurations.

 ### Further Reading